Tag

 The second-generation version of the Sonos One is even more user-friendly, with an updated design that adds touch controls and incorporates Bluetooth 5.0 for a variety of connection options.
 Its core features still remain, however, including the ability to choose between Alexa or Google Assistant and to link with other Sonos speakers through Wi-Fi to fill the room with even more sound.

-The speaker’s far-field microphone array effortlessly hears voice commands from across a room, even when is playing.
+The speaker’s far-field microphone array effortlessly hears voice commands from across a room, even when music is playing.
 If you have qualms about privacy, Sonos claims that muting the microphones is done via hardware, ensuring that when the mic indicator light is off, the speaker is definitely not listening.
 With AirPlay 2, you can stream any audio from an Apple device directly to the speaker or to any other Sonos speaker in your home.

 But our favorite aspect of this model is simply the fact that it’s a Sonos speaker.
 The Sonos wireless whole-home music system remains the very best we’ve ever tested.
 It has support for almost every major music streaming service, and it’s all controlled from an app on your phone, tablet, or PC.
 Not only is the app full of great features like Apple Music playlist compatibility and the ability to group multiple speakers, but these features are also remarkably easy to use.